AaltoSciComp/scicomp-docs/aalto/zulip.rst

 There are reasonable applications for most desktop and mobile operating systems.
 These don't send your data to any other services.

+The mobile applications work, but may not be the best for following a large number of courses simultaneously.
+We can't currently make improvements in them.

 Open issues